Ionicccc/Ionicccc/README.md

 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning CS50
 - 💞️ I’m looking to collaborate on talking to smart people
 - 📫 How to reach me ...
-Emai me @ivanrbusiness7@gmail.com
+Email me @ivanrbusiness7@gmail.com

 <!---
 Ionicccc/Ionicccc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.